girlscript/winter-of-contributing/C_CPP/Data Structures/Linked List/Doubly_Circular_Linked_List.md

 # Doubly Circular Linked List
-Circular Doubly Linked List is a list which have properties of both doubly linked list and circular linked list in which two consecutive elements are linked by previous ( prev ) and next pointer and the last node points to first node by next pointer and also the first node points to last node by the previous pointer and in this way the condition of circular linked list fullfill .
+It is list which have properties of both doubly linked list and circular linked list within which two consecutive elements are linked by previous ( prev ) and next pointer and therefore the last node points to first node by next pointer and also the first node points to last node by the previous pointer and in this way the condition of circular linked list fullfill .
+### Important Points :
+-  In Circular doubly linked list any node doesn't contain NULL value and last node contains the address of the first node of the list .
+-  Traversing in forward and backward is very easy.
+-  It is the combination of circular linked list and doubly linked linked list .

 Code For Insertion :
 ```cpp